Probate Q&A Series What steps are required to open an intestate estate in North Carolina?

 • A request that the clerk appoint an administrator.

-Pay the required filing fee at the time you submit the petition.
+Pay the required filing fee at the time you submit the application.

-At the hearing, the clerk reviews the petition.
-If there are no valid objections, the clerk appoints an administrator and issues letters of administration.
-The administrator must take an oath of office, file it with the clerk, and, unless waived by all heirs, post bond as required by G.S.
-28A-10-4 (ncleg.gov/GS_28A-10-4).
+The clerk reviews the application.
+If the applicant is qualified, the clerk appoints an administrator and issues letters of administration.
+The administrator must take an oath of office, file it with the clerk, and post bond unless the bond requirement is waived or does not apply under North Carolina law, including G.S.
+28A-8-1 and G.S.
+28A-8-2.

-Within 90 days of appointment, the administrator must file an inventory of the estate’s assets and give notice to creditors under G.S.
-28A-25-1.
-Creditors then have four months to file claims.
+Within 3 months of appointment, the administrator must file an inventory of the estate’s assets and give notice to creditors under G.S.
+28A-14-1 and G.S.
+28A-14-1.
+Creditors then generally have three months from the first publication or posting of notice to present claims.

 After paying valid debts and expenses, the administrator prepares a final accounting.
-The court reviews the accounting, approves fees and expenses, and authorizes distribution under the rules of intestate succession in Article 3 of Chapter 28A.
-Once the clerk signs an order of distribution, the administrator transfers property to heirs and closes the estate.
+The clerk reviews the accounting, approves commissions and expenses, and distribution is made under the rules of intestate succession in Chapter 29.
+After the estate is properly administered and the final account is approved, the administrator distributes property to heirs and closes the estate.

 Key Steps Checklist